 A painless and small subungual hematoma usually doesn’t need treatment.
 But the pressure generated by pooled blood under the nail can be extremely painful.

 To relieve the pain, your doctor may perform decompression, also called trephination, which allows the underlying blood to drain, relieving pressure and pain to the area.

-After numbing the affected finger or toe with a nerve block, your health care provider may use one of the following decompression methods to drain the subungual hematoma:
+Your doctor may numb the affected finger or toe with a nerve block and use one of the following decompression methods:

-After a decompression procedure, your nail will be bandaged.
-You will need to keep the finger or toe bandaged and elevated -- and use cold compresses, if necessary -- during the first 12 hours following decompression.
-In some cases, your health care provider may recommend you use a splint for as long as three days until the tenderness subsides.
+After the procedure, your doctor will bandage your nail.
+You will need to keep the finger or toe bandaged and elevated -- and may also need to use cold compresses -- during the first 12 hours after decompression.
+In some cases, your doctor may recommend you use a splint for as long as 3 days until the tenderness subsides.

 The main complication associated with decompression is a small risk of infection in the residual hematoma.

-Even with the best repair, there is still a possibility that the new nail may grow back with an abnormal appearance.
-See your health care provider if you notice any problems with the nail as it heals and regrows.
+Even with the best repair, there is still a possibility that the new nail may grow back and not look normal.
+See your doctor if you notice any problems with the nail as it heals and regrows.